 Changes in thinking and memory can be frustrating and frightening for both the person with Parkinson’s and the family.
 The videos on this page will help you understand, acknowledge and adapt to these changes so you can provide the best possible care for your loved one.

 Part 1 supplies strategies to help you cope with your loved one’s confusion and memory problems.
-Part 2 addresses how to respond to behavior changes that can occur as a result of hallucinations, delusions and dementia.
+Part 2 addresses how to respond to behavior changes that can occur as a result of hallucinations, delusions and A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality..
 It is important to remember it is the disease talking, not your loved one.
 For more information, order your free copies of the Parkinson’s Foundation publications Cognition and Psychosis: A Mind Guide to Parkinson’s online or by calling our Helpline at 1-800-4PD-INFO (473-4636).

 In 2016, the Parkinson’s Foundation hosted a Caregiver Summit that brought together caregivers from all over the U.S. and the world to share experiences and everyday strategies for coping with the complex problems that arise as a result of Parkinson’s.
 If you missed the event, don’t worry!
 All the general sessions were recorded and are available on our YouTube channel.